sandersn/manual/Typescript-for-Functional-Programmers.md

 covered, the return type of `area` will be `number | undefined` instead.

-Also unlike Haskell, common properties show up in any union, so you usefully discriminate multiple members of the union:
+Also unlike Haskell, common properties show up in any union, so you can usefully discriminate multiple members of the union:

 ```ts
 function height(s: Shape) {